lalomax/switchmodes/README.md

   ```sh
   node -v
   ```
-If not installed then [download](https://nodejs.org/en) and install.
+If it is not installed, [download](https://nodejs.org/en) and install it.

 ### Installation